greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 :   Do not prompt the user for confirmation.

 -c \| --clean
-:   Reconciles the package state of the cluster to match the state of the coordinator host.
+:   Reconciles the package state of the cluster to match the state of the master host.
 Running this option after a failed or partial install/uninstall ensures that the package installation state is consistent across the cluster.

--d coordinator\_data\_directory
+-d master\_data\_directory
-:   The coordinator data directory.
-If not specified, the value set for `$COORDINATOR_DATA_DIRECTORY` will be used.
+:   The master data directory.
+If not specified, the value set for `$MASTER_DATA_DIRECTORY` will be used.

 -i package \| --install=package
 :   Installs the given package.
 This includes any pre/post installation steps and installation of any dependencies.